canvasxyz/canvas/README.md

 The CLI is written in pure JS and doesn't require compilation.

 canvas-interfaces, canvas-core, and canvas-hooks are configured as a composite TypeScript project using project references and must be compiled with build mode turned on.
-Build all three in parallel with
+Build all three in parallel with:

 ```
 npm run dev